History of Pulicat: Ancient Tamil Kingdoms

 In the 2nd century, Ptolomey's list of ports on this coast included Podouke emporion.

 Pallava and Chola periods

 In the 3rd century, Pulicat came under the power of the Pallava kings to the north.
-In the 7th century, during the Pallava period, Calicut was named Mamalla Pattinam indicating it was an important coastal city worthy enough to carry the coronation title of a King.
+In the 7th century, during the Pallava period, Pulicat was named Mamalla Pattinam indicating it was an important coastal city worthy enough to carry the coronation title of a King.
 In the 11th century, during the Golden Era of the Medieval Cholas an important Shiva Temple was built by Rajendra Chola on the Arani River, 4 km southwest of the lake at Tirupalaivanam near Pulicat.

 Arab migrants

 In the 9th century, Pulicat contained settlements of Arab maritime traders.
 In the 13th century, A.H.
 668 (1269 CE), Arabic Suni-Shafi Khadems from Medina migrated to the shores of this lake after they were banished from Mecca for refusing to pay tributes to a new Caliph.
 They adopted the Tamil language and became leading traders in the area.
 From 1225 to 1275, Arab ships transporting tin from Malaya to Die, Oman or Dhufar regularly stopped at Pulicat.
 In the 12th and 13th century, as a result of their trade links with Arabian Peninsula and Indian Ocean ports, Pulicat and other Coromandal port towns came to be identified as centers of formal Islam in South India.

 A significant number of their Tamil speaking community were classed as "permanent professing Muslims".
 In the early 16th century, a Muslim named Cajole was the Port Captain of Pulicat.
 Streets with dilapidated masonry houses, once occupied by these Arabian Muslims, are still found in the area.
 Some remaining resident families claim records in Arabic testifying their migration to this area.